cloudflare/workers-docs/build-an-application/tutorials/build-a-slack-bot.md

 # Build a Slack bot

-In this tutorial, we'll build a [Slack] bot using [Cloudflare Workers].
+In this tutorial, we'll build a [Slack](https://slackhq.com) bot using [Cloudflare Workers](https://workers.cloudflare.com).
 Our bot will make use of GitHub webhooks to send messages to a Slack channel when issues are updated or created, and allow users to write a command to look up GitHub issues from inside Slack.

 <video loop muted="true">
   <source src="../media/slash-commands.webm" type="video/webm">